oracle-quickstart/oci-datastax/multi-region/README.md

 * Source env-vars for appropriate environment
   * `% . env-vars`
 * Update `variables.tf` with your instance options if you need to change the default settings.
-In addition, you need to proivde your DataStax Academy credentials in order to execute the terraform templates.
+In particular, you need to proivde your DataStax Academy credentials in order to execute the terraform templates.
 If you do not have a DataStax Academy account yet, you can register [here](https://academy.datastax.com/user/register?destination=home).
 ```
 # DataStax Academy Credentials for DSE software download
 variable "DataStax_Academy_Creds" {
   type = "map"

   default = {
-    username = "abc@gmail.com"
+    username = "<Your DataStax Academy username>"
-    password = "8GdeeVT2z7si"
+    password = "<Your DataStax Academy password>"
   }
 }
 ```
-The default configuration will provision a DSE cluster with 3 nodes in Phoenix region and 3 nodes in Ashburn region with one node in each availability domain defined below.
+The default configuration will provision a DSE cluster with 3 nodes in Phoenix region and 3 nodes in Ashburn region with one node in each availability domain (AD) defined below.
+For instance, AD1_Count varilable inside DSE_Cluster_Topology_PHX_Region map represents node count in availability domain 1 of Phoenix region namely, FcAL:PHX-AD-1.
 Each BMC region is mapped to a DSE datacenter construct.
 ```
 # DSE cluster deployment topology by availability domain (Phoenix region: PHX)
 variable "DSE_Cluster_Topology_PHX_Region" {